This is a guide covering the best tripod heads for bird photography.

 Both Gitzo and Manfrotto go hand-in-hand as the best tripod manufacturers in the industry.

-While they come at a premium price point you simply can’t beat their performance.
+While they might be a bigger investment, you simply can’t beat their performance.

 The Gitzo G2272M is no exception.
 Its exceptionally smooth panning and tilting lend you exacting control over your composition and videography.